Crumb Top Baking

 Prevent your screen from going dark

 • Prepare the jam filling: In a small sauce pan, add the strawberries and maple syrup.
 Bring to a low boil and let simmer until the strawberries have softened.
 Mash with a fork or potato masher.
+(There will be a lot of liquid).
 Remove from heat and stir in the chia seeds.
-Cover and let sit for 20 minutes to allow the chia seeds to plump.
+Cover and let sit for 15-20 minutes to allow the chia seeds to plump up and thicken the jam.

-• Storage: Cut into squares and store in an airtight container in the refrigerator for 5-6 days, or freeze for up to 3 months.
+• Storage: Cut into squares and store in an airtight container in the fridge for 5-6 days, or freeze for up to 3 months.

 Notes